Chontalpa

-Chontalpa is an area in the Mexican state of Tabasco, which consists of four municipalities in the northwest of the state.
-Although the name refers to the state's Chontal Maya population, modern Chontalpa is a subregion of the Grijalva Region, and formed with economic concerns in mind.
-A large percentage of the state's Chontal Maya population does live here, with the municipality of Nacajuca having the largest concentration of indigenous, with the next largest concentration found just east of the region in the Villahermosa area.
-The subregion's economy is based on agriculture, especially livestock production as well as oil drilling, which have been at odds with each other because of severe degradation of the environment since the mid 20th century.
+Chontalpa is a region in the northwest of the Mexican state of Tabasco, consisting of four municipalities.
+Although the name refers to the state's Chontal Maya population, modern Chontalpa is a subregion of the Grijalva Region that surrounds the Grijalva River, with boundaries defined by economic concerns.
+A large percentage of the state's Chontal Maya population does live in the region, with the municipality of Nacajuca having the largest concentration of Chontal Maya indigenous individuals, while the next largest concentration is found just east of the region, in the Villahermosa area.
+The Chontalpa economy is heavily dependent on agriculture, especially livestock, as well as on its oil industry.
+The reliance on these sectors has prompted conflict since the 20th century, as the environmental effects of the oil industry have caused concerns of effects on agriculture.
 Chontalpa is also home to Tabasco's two main archeological sites, La Venta and Comalcalco, along with numerous smaller sites.

 Geography and environment

-The Chontalpa is officially a subregion of the Grijalva, which is defined as lands in Tabasco reliant on the Grijalva River and related surface water.
+Chontalpa is officially a subregion of Grijalva, which is defined as lands in Tabasco reliant on the Grijalva River and related surface water.
 It consists of the municipalities of Huimanguillo, Cárdenas, Comalcalco and Paraíso, with its capital as the city of Comalcalco.

-It is the second largest of Tabasco's subregions with an area of 7,482.12km2, representing 31.08% of the state.
+It is the second largest of Tabasco's subregions with an area of 7,482.12km², representing 31.08% of the state.
 Chontalpa borders the Gulf of Mexico to the north, the state of Chiapas to the south, the state of Veracruz to the west and the municipalities of Centla, Centro (Villahermosa) and Jalpa de Méndez to the east.

-Like the rest of Tabasco, the Chontalpa region is mostly flat floodplain with a small area of highlands along the border with Chiapas.
-The floodplain is low, with an average of only ten meters above sea level with areas below sea level.
-Elevations generally do not exceed forty meters, but the highest is Mono Pelado at 970 meters above sea level.
+Like the rest of Tabasco, the Chontalpa region is a mostly flat floodplain with a small area of highlands along the border with Chiapas.
+The floodplain only has an average elevation of ten meters above sea level with some areas being below sea level.
+Elevations generally do not exceed forty meters, but the highest point is Mono Pelado at 970 meters above sea level.